 For those who work in these establishments sporadically, such as contractors or photographers, their eligibility for a check would be determined by the frequency of their work.
-To be eligible for a DBS check they would need to work in any one of these specified places more than three times in a 30-day period.
+To be eligible for a DBS Check they would need to work in any one of these specified places on four or more days in a 30-day period.

-To confirm if your applicant is engaging in regulated activity with children, visit the DBS guidance.
+To confirm if your applicant is engaging in regulated activity with children, see the Department for Education guidance.

 Regulated activity: vulnerable adults

-Now we’ve outlined the nature of regulated activity in relation to children – but what does regulated activity mean for those working with vulnerable adults?
+Now we’ve outlined the nature of regulated activity in relation to children, what does regulated activity mean for those working with vulnerable adults?